10 Solutions To Stop Good Objectives From Going Bad

 Leadership is not for a select few people at the top of the organization; a healthy Organization has leaders at every level.

-I hear it all the time, supervisors griping that their employees lack ownership in their work and projects.
-But the same supervisors do not realize that they take actions that take ownership away from their people.
+I constantly hear supervisors gripe about their employees’ lack of ownership in their work and projects.
+However, the same supervisors do not realize that they take actions that take ownership away from their people.

 Read about leading with intent.